-Life fulfilment and Great Place to Work.
+Life fulfillment and Great Place to Work.

-While looking into the idea of fulfilment in the workplace one often will come across the organization, Great Place to Work®.
+While looking into the idea of fulfillment in the workplace one often will come across the organization, Great Place to Work®.
 This organisation has come to the conclusion, after millions of surveys and years of extensive research, that there are three important factors that need to exist in a good workplace:

 - Trust between coworkers and leaders.

 Trust is the first place you have to start; it’s the glue to any company.
 If you want to improve and grow.
 Trust is dependent on the relationship between the employee and the company.
 It’s in the hands of the workplace and team to make improvements.
 The results of obtaining trust in your workplace are innumerable; employees are more comfortable in their environment, can rely on one another for support, feel valued and are much more confident to voice their opinions and ideas.